facebookresearch/RAM/projects/autodata/README.md

 weak solver on the rubric (i.e., we set average strong ≥ 65%, weak < 50%, gap ≥ 15% across the
 solver attempts).

-*Pipeline overview.* The main orchestrator agent calls the challenger to generate a context-QA pair with rubric from a given paper.
+*Pipeline overview.* The main LLM agent calls the challenger to generate a context-QA pair with rubric from a given paper.
 A quality verifier then checks for context leakage, rubric coverage, and question quality before quality gap evaluation proceeds.
 The question and context are sent to both weak and strong solvers (each invoked 3 times to reduce variance), and the judge scores their answers against the rubric on a per-criterion basis.
 If any